Advanced Minimal Access Hernia Surgery

 Professor,

-Dept. Of General Surgery,
+Department of General Surgery,

 Chettinad Hospital and Research Institute, Kelambakkam

-General Surgery,
+Department of General Surgery,

 Apollo Hospitals, Chennai